-The Argentina passport ranking relative to other global passports is calculated by adding up the number of countries that allow Argentina passport holders to enter without a visa (i.e. visa-free countries) and those that allow Argentina passport holders to enter by obtaining a visa on arrival (i.e. visa-on-arrival countries) or an electronic travel authorization (eTA).
-There are currently a total of 129 Argentina passport visa-free countries, 41 Argentina visa-on-arrival countries, and 3 eTA destinations.
+The Argentina passport ranking relative to other global passports is calculated by adding up the number of countries that allow Argentina passport holders to enter without a visa (i.e. visa-free countries) and those that allow Argentina passport holders to enter by obtaining a visa on arrival (i.e. visa-on-arrival countries) or electronic travel authorization (eTA).
+There are currently a total of 127 Argentina passport visa-free countries, 38 Argentina visa-on-arrival countries, and 4 eTA destinations.

 Argentina’s culture is dominated by the history of immigration waves that occurred over the past centuries.
 There is a multi-cultural and religious mix present in most of the country with the Roman Catholic belief being predominant.
 The official language is Spanish.
 The legal system is based on the European Civil Law.
 The government type is a presidential republic.
 The chief of state and at the same time head of government is the elected President Alberto Angel Fernandez.

-The official currency is the Argentine Peso (ARS) with the current exchange rate being ARS 79 to the USD.
-The country has an open economy, generating a GDP of approximately $903 billion, making it the 3rd largest economy in South America.
-Its citizens have a per capita income of $20,055.
-The GDP is mostly made up of 3 key sectors, which are services, industry and agriculture.
-Some of the most important export products are soybeans, corn, meat, wheat and textiles.
+The official currency is the Argentine Peso (ARS) with the current exchange rate being ARS 353 to the USD.
+The country has an open economy, generating a GDP of approximately $641.1 billion, making it the 3rd largest economy in South America.
+Its citizens have a per capita income of $13,709.
+The GDP is mostly made up of 3 key sectors, which are services, industry, and agriculture.
+Some of the most important export products are soybeans, corn, meat, wheat, and textiles.

 Argentina is known for its vast nature and coastline extending to the most southern point of the continent.
-Some of the major destinations include the Iguazú Falls, the Perit Moreno glacier, Tierra del Fuego and Ushuaia.
-The nation has a total of approximately 7 million tourists visiting every year with the majority originating from Europe, North and South America.
+Some of the major destinations include the Iguazú Falls, the Perito Moreno Glacier, Tierra del Fuego, and Ushuaia.
+The nation has a total of approximately 7 million tourists visiting every year with the majority originating from Europe, and North and South America.
 This makes Argentina the 4th most visited country in the Americas.